xoxzo/blog.xoxzo.com/content/Events/pycon-apac-2017-en.md

 ![PyCon APAC 2017 XOXZO People]({filename}/images/pycon-apac-2017/IMG_7215.jpg)

 Xoxzo has a quite unique working style, we work together remotely from all different countries of this planet.
 Meeting at PyCon APAC is one of few opportunities for us to meet at a place, so we had a team camp at the first half of the week.
-I felt so released to discuss with the members on a white board that rarely happens, that also build our friendship even deeper.
+It was a stress-reliever to finally get to discuss with the members on a white board which rarely happens, which also helps build our friendship even deeper.

 PyCon APAC started on Saturday.
-I had been in the own stall for most of the time other than my presentation, as we are the platinum sponsor of PyCon this year.
+I had been in the own booth for most of the time other than my presentation, as we are the platinum sponsor of PyCon this year.
 This kept me away from the keynote and the presentation of the other people, unfortunately.

 ![PyCon APAC 2017 XOXZO Booth]({filename}/images/pycon-apac-2017/IMG_7116.jpg)